Help for the Community

 Each day the bag will contain a lunch and an evening snack for every child.

-MILL HALL — The Food Pantry at St. Paul’s Lutheran Church, 6220 Nittany Valley Drive, Mill Hall, will distribute food again for the residents of the Mill Hall, Lamar area on June 10 and June 24 from 9-11 a.m.
+MILL HALL — The Food Pantry at St. Paul’s Lutheran Church, 6220 Nittany Valley Drive, Mill Hall, will distribute food again for the residence of the Mill Hall, Lamar area on Wednesday, April 22, from 9-11 a.m.

 Because of Covid-19, Food Bank volunteers will be taking extra precautions for everyone’s safety.
 If you would like to receive food, please be prepared to stay in your vehicle.
 Someone will assist you.